Build-Better-Music/Build-Better-Music.github.io/_drafts/IntervalicClimaxes.md

 Furthermore, the example I wrote for the unexpected note climax melody actually is also an example of a dissonant interval climax.
 [Go check it out](/blog/UnexpectedNoteClimaxes) to see it how to combine both.

-In the meantime, download the free worksheet below to get practice writing intervalic climaxes.
+In the meantime, download the free worksheet below to get practice writing intervallic climaxes.
 It will give you practice opportunities with each of the ways to create a climax through an interval.
 If you are already a subscriber, the worksheet is in your inbox.

 Happy writing!